'Meet Your Meat': PETA Calls for True 'Integrity' in Marketing

 PETA—whose motto reads, in part, that “animals are not ours to eat”—notes that animals used for food experience joy, pain, fear, love, and grief and value their lives, just as humans do.
 But in today’s meat and dairy industries, cows are forcibly separated from their beloved calves, chickens’ throats are cut while they’re still conscious, piglets are castrated without painkillers, and fish are cut open while they’re still alive.

 In addition to sparing the lives of nearly 200 animals each year, people who go vegan reduce their risk of suffering from heart disease, diabetes, cancer, obesity, and numerous other ailments.
-And a report by the United Nations concluded that a global switch to vegan eating is necessary to combat the worst effects of climate change.
+And a report by the United Nations concluded that a global switch to vegan eating is vital if we are to combat the worst effects of climate change.